 We believe the core purpose of education is to develop character (the skills and dispositions to be lifelong learners) and further social justice.
 Our curriculum aims to:

 Our curriculum is built using a multi-disciplinary approach, where links are made across subject domains, including high quality texts for reading and writing opportunities to consolidate and build knowledge, which can be applied to differing subject areas.

-The continuous provision and classroom exploration approach to learning allows for purposeful overlearning, children leading their own learning and the opportunity to revisit key themes throughout their primary experience.
 The curriculum puts high value on the locality of the schools and the county of Kent, bringing together the interesting and intriguing history with its wondrous geographical features.
 There is a theme of architecture, human impact, personal responses and the part our localities played in a vast history are key focus areas for study.

 The social, moral, cultural and spiritual aspects of learning are carefully woven through the wider themes of the curriculum.
 It challenges all children to reach a level of well informed, critical and creative thinking through the purposeful use of an array of technology and skills.
 By doing so, our children will have the character required to be resourceful and resilient people, building reciprocal relationships with others, whilst reflecting on how to live and learn happily.
 It is a curriculum, which ultimately, gets children desperate to learn and prepared for the future that awaits them, ready to act for the better of our world and its inhabitants.

 You can find out more about our curriculum in the tabs below.